MaciejKucia/repositorytools/README.rst

 Python API and command-line interface for working with Sonatype Nexus
 =====================================================================

-.. warning:: While Nexus does support multiple different artefact types, this project is only supporting Apache Maven type (Java).
+While Nexus does support multiple different artefact types, this project is only supporting Apache Maven type (Java).

 How to install
 --------------